Q: How can I get a copy of my transcript?

 A: There may be two reasons for this.
 First, when you completed your post-test or evaluation you may have neglected to list how much credit you earned for the education activity.
 We cannot automatically assign credit; therefore it is listed as zero.
 To update your credit, please contact the Education Department at firstname.lastname@example.org.

-Second, if the course was an enduring material (AcademyU, HSC, PMP) you are required to pass a post-test with a score of 70%.
+Second, if the course was an enduring material you are required to pass a post-test with a score of 70%.
 If you did not, you would receive no credit for the activity.
 You should have been notified about this and there are retest options available.
-To find out if you did not pass a post-test, please contact the Education Department firstname.lastname@example.org
+To find out if you did not pass a post-test, please contact the Education Department at email@example.com.

-Q: How can I accumulate significant number of CME/CE credit in a short period of time?
+Q: How can I accumulate a significant number of CME/CE credit in a short period of time?

-A: We have a broad selection of activities and products that offer CME/CE credit, visit our Professional Development
+A: We have a broad selection of activities and products that offer CME/CE credit, visit AcademyU.org for a full listing of education products available.

 Q: How much CME credit do I need to earn each year in order to retain my medical license?